Loans for Graduate Students

-Federal Direct Loan
+Federal Direct Unsubsidized Loan

 No credit check is required on these loans, but you may not be in default on any previous student loans to qualify.
 These loans are unsubsidized, and interest will begin accruing while you are in school.
 You may defer repayment for up to 6 months after leaving school.

-Direct Graduate PLUS Loan
+Federal Direct Graduate PLUS Loan

 The Direct Graduate PLUS Loan is a federal loan.
 A credit check is required.

-The amount you may borrow will be the amount that remains from your estimated Cost of Attendance after subtracting other forms of financial aid you have accepted, such as scholarships, grants, work study and federal loans.
+The amount you may borrow will be the amount that remains from your estimated Cost of Attendance after subtracting all other forms of financial aid you have accepted, such as scholarships, grants, work study and federal loans.